Lybahamid/computer-vision-transfer-learning/README.md

 curl -X GET "http://localhost:8000/heatmap/heatmap_123e4567-e89b-12d3-a456-426614174000.png" -o heatmap.png

 API Endpoints

 POST /predict: Upload an image to get a prediction and heatmap filename.
 GET /heatmap/{filename}: Retrieve a saved heatmap image.

+*Results*
+Model Training
+The model was trained using transfer learning with MobileNetV2 as the base architecture on a subset of the CIFAR-10 dataset (5,000 training images, 1,000 test images, resized to 96x96).
+Training was monitored with early stopping and learning rate scheduling to prevent overfitting.

+Evaluation
+After training, the model achieved the following results on the test set:

+Test Accuracy:
+[Test Accuracy: 0.8289999961853027]

+Generalization:
+The model generalized well to unseen test data, with minimal overfitting observed between training and validation accuracy curves.

+Confusion Matrix:
+The confusion matrix shows strong performance across most classes, with some confusion between visually similar categories.

+Misclassified Images:
+Misclassifications were mostly limited to ambiguous or low-quality images.

+Visualizations
+Grad-CAM:
+Grad-CAM visualizations highlight the regions of the image most influential in the model’s predictions, confirming that the model focuses on relevant features.

 File Structure